TechGrounds-Cloud8/cloud8-Killian97/Assignment Answers/assignments answers w5/AWS-13/AWS-13.md

 1. Elastic beanstalk makes you able to launch, deploy and manage your applications in the AWS cloud without the needs to learn how the infrasctructure works and HOW the managing works.
 But it does not limit you to certain management decisions, you still have full control.
 For example you can deploy your newly made app and EB will handle the details of capacity provisioning, load balancing, scaling, and application health monitoring.
 This way you can focus a 100% on managing your app and your customers.
 EB makes managing your applications less complex.
 2. There was no service like EB before.
 Before hand if you wanted to deploy your app you needed to learn how to manage it.
 How to build the infrastructure and how to manage and gather enough resources.
 Many times this would end up in under or over provisioning or not having enough focus on the app itself because manegement needs time, and most important it would cost alot of money.
 If you want to read about the history of EB itself i recommend you to go here: [EB history](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platform-history.html)

-3. EB is connected to alot of other AWS services because it needs them.
+3. EB is connected to alot of other AWS services because it needs/uses them.
 When you launch a new application, EB will launch an environment and gather/provide the resources it needs, for example you tell EB you want to launch a web application, EB will then provide an EC2 instance for you.
-This was EB automatically combines and used alot of different AWS resources, as a customer you dont need to worry about this because it happens automatically.
+This way EB automatically combines and uses alot of different AWS resources, as a customer you dont need to worry about this because it happens automatically.
 4. There are quiet some alternatives for EB, most not in AWS itself but some are.
 I will list the top 8 alternatives and explain 1 of the alternatives in AWS itself.

    1. Google app engine.